Table of Contents

 A coating can be applied to complete the look while offering additional packaging protection and enhancement to the print quality.

-If you are looking to enhance and add a more impact look & feel to your packaging, you can opt for special processes to create a more eye-catching unboxing experience.
+If you are looking to enhance and add a more impact to the look & feel of your packaging, you can opt for special processes to create a more eye-catching unboxing experience.

 Spot UV: Just like UV coating, but it is applied to a specific area of the packaging, rather than coating the entire surface to enhance things like logos or elements of artwork designs.

 Debossing: The opposite of embossing, debossing creates a depressed imprint on card stock or paper surfaces and provides a similar effect.

 Window patching can be added to your packaging if you have an eye-catching product that deserves to be on display!

-To draw attention and evoke positive consumer response, it needs to be well designed.
+To draw attention and evoke a positive consumer response, it needs to be well designed.